Logius-standaarden/fsc-core/draft-fsc-core-00.md

 Validation rules:

-- The subject serial number of the X.509 certificate used by the Contract Manager of the Peer providing the Service matches the value of the field `ServiceConnectionGrant.Service.PeerSerialNumber`
+- The subject serial number of the X.509 certificate used by the Manager of the Peer providing the Service matches the value of the field `ServiceConnectionGrant.Service.PeerSerialNumber`
-- The subject serial number of the X.509 certificate used by the Contract Manager offering the Contract to the Service providing Peer matches the value of the field `ServiceConnectionGrant.Outway.PeerSerialNumber`
+- The subject serial number of the X.509 certificate used by the Manager offering the Contract to the Service providing Peer matches the value of the field `ServiceConnectionGrant.Outway.PeerSerialNumber`
 - The Service provided in the field `ServiceConnectionGrant.Service.Name` is offered by the Peer provided in the field `ServiceConnectionGrant.Service.PeerSerialNumber`
 - At least one Public Key Fingerprint is provided in the field `ServiceConnectionGrant.Outway.PublicKeyFingerprints`